ritza-co/replit-docs-2/docs/programming-ide/how-to-make-a-replit-template.md

 To get the dev server template working in Replit, we needed to add a `vite.config.js` file and configure it to conditionally determine the configuration options based on the Vite command used: `dev`, `serve`, or `build`.
 You can read more about conditional Vite configuration in the [Vite docs](https://docs.replit.com/hosting/deploying-http-servers).

-To get the dev server template working in Replit, we needed to edit the `vite.config.js` file that came with the Vite installation.
-We set the server `host` to `0.0.0.0` for development so that Replit knows that a web server is running, which allows Replit to show a preview of the app on the dev server.
-You don't always need to explicitly set the host.
-Read more about this in the [docs](https://docs.replit.com/hosting/deploying-http-servers).

 ### Configuring the "Run" button